 Updated!
-Both are sold in the same price range, below $400 or 400 euros.
+New firmware updates.
+Both are now sold in the same price range, below $400 or 400 euros.

-I'll try to update this article when we get more information, but based on what we currently know, they both have:
+I'll try to update this article when we get more information, since Novation is known to update frequently their products.
+Currently they share:

-- Full size MIDI IN/OUT/THRU ports with TRS mini-jack connectors, and analog Sync-In
+- Full-size MIDI Ports: Equipped with MIDI IN/OUT/THRU ports featuring TRS mini-jack connectors, along with analog Sync-In for seamless connectivity.

-- Step sequencer with 32 steps with off-grid function
+- Step Sequencer: Enjoy a 32-step sequencer with an off-grid function for precise control.

-- Polyrhythm and setting the start and end steps of the patterns freely
+- Polyrhythm: Explore intricate rhythms and freely set the start and end steps of patterns.

-- Synth patches, samples, and projects which can be stored on a microSD card.
+- Storage: Save your synth patches, samples, and projects on a microSD card for easy access.

-- Master FX sends with Delay, Reverb and Side Chain
+- Master FX Sends: Shape your overall sound with Delay, Reverb, and Side Chain master FX sends.

 Next, let's see the differences between the Tracks and the Rhythm.